socrata-cookbooks/shared/files/TESTING.md

 # Cookbook Testing

-This document describes the process for testing a Socrara cookbook.
+This document describes the process for testing a Socrata cookbook.

 ## Prerequisites